 This ticket diversion program is an option to reduce a $35 citation to a warning, by attending a Bicycle Safety class that helps the Boise State commuter understand more about bicycle transportation.

 This class will focus on the basic workings of a bicycle and bicycle rules of the road.
 The participants will be required to attend a 30-45 minute classroom session followed by a 30-45 minute outdoor riding session, weather permitting*.
-Plan on meeting at the Cycle Learning Center during available class time from the calendar located at the following link: Calendar.
+Plan on meeting at the Cycle Learning Center.
 Participants are expected to be ready to ride with bicycle and helmet or have arrangements with the Cycle Learning Center to borrow a bicycle and helmet.